 Competitors are required to be current members of OCB to compete in OCB events.
 Any participants not fullfilling the Membership requirement are subject to disqualification.
 All OCB events are open to participants from any state and any country.
+Competitors must be able to speak English for purposes of polygraph screenings.
+Competitors must be age 16 or over.
+Competitors under 18 must have parental consent.
 Competitors cannot have used any substance on the OCB banned list during the duration periods specified on the list.

-All participants are required to pass polygraph screenings prior to competitions (polygraph test results from OCB shows can be honored for other OCB shows held within six weeks of each other).
+All participants are required to pass polygraph screenings prior to competitions (polygraph test results from OCB and other natural federations' shows may be honored for amateur OCB shows held within three weeks from the contest where testing took place).
+For federations other than OCB, the polygraph examiner who conducted the testing must send verification to OCB, or the examiner's name and contact information must be supplied to OCB, in order for results to be considered).
 In addition to polygraph testing, pro qualifying placement winners must pass a urine test.

-Categories offered include: Bikini, Men's Bodybuilding, Men's Classic Physique, Figure, Men's Physique, Women's Physique.
+Categories offered include: Women's Bikini, Women's Wellness, Men's Bodybuilding, Men's Classic Physique, Women's Figure, Men's Physique, and Women's Physique.
 Competitors can compete in only one category at a particular show.

 Divisions offered at events are based on age and level of experience.
 Divisions offered at a particular event are at the event promoter’s discretion.
 The most common divisions typically offered are:

 - Debut: First competition ever.
 Competitors cannot have ever competed in any category with any organization.